You’re here because you want us to answer “how much does branding cost?”. And that’s exactly what we’re going to do.

 Some businesses don’t need as much in one area as they do in others.

-If you run a small “mom and pop bakery” then brand strategy may be less important than brand identity.
+If you run a small craft bakery then brand strategy may be less important than brand identity.
+Typically, outstanding craft bakeries trade on product and reputation, with their brand strategy and identity coming second.

 This is because you’re going to grow through the strength of your products, and brand recognition, than through huge advertising and marketing campaigns.